-The thresholds for the original and extended Medicare safety nets are indexed on 1 January each year.
+The thresholds for both safety nets are indexed on 1 January each year.

-While individuals are automatically registered with Medicare Australia for the safety nets, couples and families must register themselves to be eligible.
-Registration forms can be obtained from Medicare Australia offices or completed online at www.medicareaustralia.gov.au
+Individuals are automatically registered with Medicare Australia for the safety nets; however couples and families are required to register in order to be recognised as a family for the purposes on the safety nets.
+In most cases, registered families have their expenses combined to reach the safety net thresholds.
+This may help to qualify for safety net benefits more quickly.
+Registration forms can be obtained from Medicare Australia offices, or completed online at www.medicareaustralia.gov.au.